ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 [(x)] Fentanyl patch and oral tramadol

-Which statement about the application of the WHO analgesic ladder in palliative care is not true?
+Which statement about the application of the WHO analgesic ladder in palliative care is **NOT** true?

 [( )] Analgesics should be given orally when possible.
 [( )] Analgesics should be given at fixed intervals.